sodal-project/cartographer-mvp/README.md

 ***NOTICE: This is an MVP stage project and should only be operated in secure, trusted environments***

-Cartographer is the open-source reference implementation of Sodal's [Persona Graph](https://sodal-white-paper.super.site/) model for agency management.
-Cartographer demonstrates how persona graphs enable discovery and management of identities and resoruces (and associated collaboration opportunities and risks) *without* the need for comprehensive controls or top-down policy enforcement.
+Cartographer is the open-source reference implementation of Sodal's Persona Graph model for agency management.
+Cartographer demonstrates how persona graphs enable discovery and management of identities and resources (and associated collaboration opportunities and risks) *without* the need for comprehensive controls or top-down policy enforcement.

 Cartographer is a self-contained application that can run locally or on docker-compatible cloud infrastructure.
 Cartographer uses a Node/Express server that serves data via an API to a React client.
 The server stores data in a Neo4j graph database.